MuhammadWaleedAliKhanSherwani/SportsfestWebsite/README.md

-# Sports Fest Portal - PFPL 2024
+# Sports Fest Portal - Bolt Sportsfest

-A comprehensive Sports Fest portal integrated with Firebase for the Pakistan Futsal Premier League 2024.
+A comprehensive Sports Fest portal integrated with Firebase for the Bolt Sportsfest.
 This portal provides team registration, management, and real-time tournament tracking capabilities.

 ## 🏆 Features